 Interested in a training that is sold out?
 Please join our Waiting List so we can contact you as we schedule future events.

-Dialectical Behavior Therapy Skills Training: Fundamentals
+Dialectical Behavior Therapy Skills Training: Fundamentals (Sold out)

 Live, Remote, Instructor-led

 This live remote instructor-led course consists of sixteen 90-minute modules delivered online for a total of 24 instructor-led

 hours.
 Each module includes reading and homework tasks.
 Total participant time required for each module is approximately